 The DEIS acknowledges that Iliamna Lake and its tributaries provide spawning and rearing habitat for all five species of Pacific salmon but fails to convey the enormous numbers of juvenile salmon that rear in the lake, or the importance of these fish to the Bristol Bay salmon fishery.
 Iliamna Lake is the primary Sockeye Salmon nursery lake for the Kvichak River system, where annual runs regularly exceed 10 million fish and are, on average, the largest among all of Bristol Bay's river systems (Erickson et al. 2018).
-After hatching, most of the Kvichak River's Sockeye Salmon spend one or two full years rearing in Iliamna Lake before migrating to the ocean; thus, on any given day, Iliamna Lake supports tens to hundreds of millions of Sockeye Salmon, even short-term impacts to rearing conditions in Iliamna Lake could affect salmon runs over multiple years.
+After hatching, most of the Kvichak River's Sockeye Salmon spend one or two full years rearing in Iliamna Lake before migrating to the ocean; thus, on any given day, Iliamna Lake supports tens to hundreds of millions of Sockeye Salmon fry from three or more brood years.
+Given the complex age structure of Sockeye Salmon, even short-term impacts to rearing conditions in Iliamna Lake could affect salmon runs over multiple years.
 We recommend adding additional, clarifying information on the importance of Lake Iliamna to juvenile salmon and the Bristol Bay salmon fishery and incorporating it into the analysis of potential effects the project may have on these resources.